jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 easily become clear from the error message itself, but can easily be found out by using the post-mortem debugger of module :py:mod:`trace`.)

-An common tequnique to avoid this problem would be to introduce an end-of-statemenet, for example, a semicolon ";".
+An common technique to avoid this problem would be to introduce an end-of-statement, for example, a semicolon ";".
 A more elegant way to solve the problem in this case is to make use of the fact that if a word is followed by the definition sign ":=" it cannot be part of the definiens any more, but must be a definiendum.
 This can be encoded by using the